The Livest Dog at UFC 269: Raulian Paiva

 Odds: +260 (bet $100 to win $260) **Odds at FanDuel Sportsbook

-Just because the line is all jacked up, isn’t a reason to play the other side.
+Just because the line is all jacked up isn’t a reason to play the other side.
 However, the skills of Paiva are.
 Firstly, he has some very quick striking that was able to go toe-to-toe with O’Malley teammate and training partner Kyler Phillips.
-He proved to be incredible durable in that fight and got better as the fight went on.
+He proved to be incredibly durable in that fight and got better as the fight went on.
 Plus, he showed that he has a viable path to victory with the grappling.
-We have long noted that O’Malley is far weaker on the ground that he is on the feet.
+We have long noted that O’Malley is far weaker on the ground than he is on the feet.

 I think Paiva has enough takedowns in him to steal some rounds, and enough striking to hang in there for a decision.